ChuBL/How-to-Use-Mindat-API/README.md

-# How-to-Use-Mindat-API
+# Mindat API examples

-**How-to-Use-Mindat-API** is a tutorial written in Jupyter Notebook that demonstrates the use cases with the OpenMindat Data API.
+**How-to-Use-Mindat-API** is a tutorial written by  in Jupyter Notebook that demonstrates the use cases with the OpenMindat Data API.
 It is built using [mindat_api_test](https://github.com/jolyonralph/mindat_api_test), an open-source repository licensed under the Apache License, Version 2.0.

 ## Getting Started